bennyhuo/KotlinBlogTranslation/original/Feedback Request: Limitations on Data Classes.md

 ---

 While M13 is approaching, we are planning a little ahead.
 This is a request for feedback on some future changes in Kotlin.
 We want to deliver Kotlin 1.0 rather sooner than later, and this makes us postpone some design choices we don’t have enough confidence about.
-Today let’s discuss data classes.
+Today let’s discuss <em>data classes</em>.<span id="more-2472"></span>
 ## Introduction

-The concept of data classes has proven very useful when it comes to simply storing data.
+The concept of  [data classes](http://kotlinlang.org/docs/reference/data-classes.html)  has proven very useful when it comes to simply storing data.
 All you need is say:

 {% raw %}
 <p></p>